Nurse anesthetist: Roles and responsibilities

 The CRNA profession requires an understanding, accurate, and responsible attitude to work this position.
 You must have strong communication skills with the patient and your team to become a CRNA.
 The freedom of a nurse anesthetist is expanded compared to an RN that allows you to oversee the patient and with your team.

 Nurse anesthetist vs. anesthesiologist

 Nurse anesthetists and anesthesiologists share many similarities but have important distinctions.
-Certified registered nurse anesthetists are nurses who have undergone specialized training through a Doctoral degree program to administer anesthesia.
-In comparison, an anesthesiologist is a physician (medical doctor) who has undergone residency training in the field of anesthesiology after medical school.
+Certified registered nurse anesthetists are nurses who have undergone specialized training to administer anesthesia during surgeries and other procedures, typically resulting in a doctor of nurse anesthesia practice (DNAP) or doctor of nursing practice (DNP) degree.
+In comparison, an anesthesiologist is a physician (medical doctor) who has undergone residency training in the field of anesthesiology after medical school and typically holds a doctor of medicine (MD) or doctor of osteopathic medicine (DO) degree, the latter in the United States only.

+While both can administer anesthesia during surgery, in many states only anesthesiologists can manage their patients perioperatively.
+As physicians, anesthesiologists can order and interpret a variety of laboratory and imaging studies, while nurse anesthestists can only order and interpret labs and imaging within their scope of practice.
+Additionally, anesthesiologists typically hold unrestricted medical licenses wherever they practice and have prescribing authority, while nurse anesthestists typically have to practice under the supervision of an anesthesiologist and cannot independently prescribe medications.
+The scope of practice and independent practice rights vary in each state.

 Terminology

 The AANA recognizes Certified Registered Nurse Anesthetist, CRNA, nurse anesthetist, and nurse anesthesiologist as equivalent titles.
 The use of nurse anesthetist is substantially more common than the use of nurse anesthesiologist; terms anesthesia nurse and anesthetist nurse are unheard of.

 Use of the term nurse anesthesiologist has been criticized by those who argue that the term anesthesiologist should be limited to medical doctors.
 For example, groups representing anesthesiologists and other medical doctors, such as the American Medical Association (AMA) and American Society of Anesthesiologists (ASA), oppose the use of this phrase to describe CRNAs and call it misleading.

 In 2021, after a year-long rebranding effort, the American Association of Nurse Anesthetists changed its name to the American Association of Nurse Anesthesiology.
 The name change was condemned by physician groups, including the AMA, ASA, American Board of Anesthesiology, American Board of Medical Specialties, and American Osteopathic Association.
 Physicians' organizations said that the name change was "title misappropriation" that was deceptive, misleading to patients, and cause confusion in care settings.

 In 2021, the New Hampshire Supreme Court upheld a decision by the New Hampshire Board of Medicine that blocked nurse anesthetists from identifying themselves as anesthesiologists and limited use of the title to MDs and DOs specializing in anesthesiology.